-All family law cases heard by the Family Law Panel, with the exception of: cases assigned to the Domestic Violence Prevention Service Project; proceedings for protective orders pursuant to the Elder Abuse and Dependent Adult Civil Protection Act; cases assigned to one of the self-represented party calendars; cases scheduled for a default prove up hearing; cases initiated by the Department of Child Support Services; and cases specifically assigned at the discretion of the Family Law Supervising Judge, will be randomly assigned to a Family Law Panel judicial officer for all purposes.
+All family law cases heard by the Family Law Panel, with the exception of: cases assigned to the Domestic Violence Prevention Service Project; cases assigned to one of the self-represented party calendars; cases scheduled for a default prove up hearing; cases initiated by the Department of Child Support Services; proceedings for freedom from parental custody and control; adoptions; and cases specifically assigned at the discretion of the Family Law Supervising Judge, will be randomly assigned to a Family Law Panel judicial officer for all purposes.

-- A. The assigned judicial officer will handle all proceedings in the case, including but not limited to, orders to show cause, law and motion matters, pretrial conferences, and trial. - B. After assignment to one judicial officer for all purposes, all pleadings must have clearly typed on the face page of each pleading, directly under the case number, the following: - 1.
+- A. The assigned judicial officer will handle all proceedings in the case, including but not limited to, requests for orders, orders to show cause, law and motion matters, pretrial conferences, and trial. - B. After assignment to one judicial officer for all purposes, all pleadings must have clearly typed on the face page of each pleading, directly under the case number, the following: - 1.
 Department (insert number) - 2.
 Judicial Officer (insert name) - C. When the random assignment is to a commissioner, the form entitled Assignment of Commissioner as Temporary Judge (local mandatory form L-200) will be given to the petitioner/moving party who must serve this form on the respondent/opposing party.
 Both parties must file the form in the assigned department indicating acceptance or declination of the assignment of the commissioner for all purposes.
 If either party declines the case will be randomly assigned to another judicial officer.

-(Adopted effective July 1, 1984; revised effective January 1, 1987; revised effective July 1, 1994; revised effective October 1, 1996; revised effective January 1, 2002; revised effective August 1, 2004; revised effective January 1, 2007; revised effective July 1, 2011)
+Rule 701 amended effective July 1, 2014; Adopted effective July 1, 1984; revised effective January 1, 1987; revised effective July 1, 1994; revised effective October 1, 1996; revised effective January 1, 2002; revised effective August 1, 2004; revised effective January 1, 2007; revised effective July 1, 2011.